Idan-Shalom/BlackJack_AI/README.md

 # BlackJack_AI
 This is a repo for the final project in AI course at the Hebrew university of Jerusalem.
 The project tries to solve blackJack using AI and compare different agents behaviors.

-The project uses Unity engine c#, both must be faimiliar to the user in order to try the project.
+The project uses Unity engine and c#, both must be faimiliar to the user in order to try the project.

 ## Unity set up and guidance
 The unity project is inside Unity-Blackjack-Game-Tutorial-master-2 folder.